AVSystem/scala-commons/docs/REST.md

 it's enough if `R` is serializable as `RestResponse`.

 However, there are even more defaults provided: if `R` is serializable as `HttpBody` then it's automatically serializable as `RestResponse`.
-This default translation of `HttpBody` into `RestResponse` always uses 200 as a status code.
-When translating `RestResponse` into `HttpBody` and response contains other status code than 200, `HttpErrorException` is thrown
-(which will be subsequently captured into failed `Future`).
+This default translation of `HttpBody` into `RestResponse` always uses 200 as a status code (or 204 for empty body).
+When translating `RestResponse` into `HttpBody` and response contains erroneous status code, `HttpErrorException` is thrown (which will be subsequently captured into failed `Future`).

 Going even further with defaults, all types serializable as `JsonValue` are serializable as `HttpBody`.
 This effectively means that when your method returns `Future[R]` then you can provide serialization